 Simplifying the rules

-All of these problems with the current system, we believe, are a result of treating refugee family reunion as an immigration issue, rather than the protection issue it is.
+Our hope is that politicians will stop treating refugee family reunion as an immigration issue, rather than the protection issue it is.

 No one chooses to become a refugee.
 No one chooses to place their family on board a deadly boat unless this is the only choice they have left.
 People deserve better than this.
 They deserve to be safe and be together.